-While all members of the University community are naturally free to express their political opinions and engage in political activities to whatever extent they wish, it is very important that they do so only in their individual capacities and avoid even the appearance that they are speaking or acting for the University in political matters.
-The University expressly disavows any political communications that are not made in accordance with these provision: such communications are not authorized and may not be attributed to the University.
+While all members of the University community may express their political opinions and engage in political activities, it is very important that they do so only in their individual capacities and avoid even the appearance that they are speaking or acting for the University in political matters.
+The University expressly disavows any political opinions or activities that are not made in accordance with these provisions: such opinions and activities are not authorized and may not be attributed to the University.

-In the limited circumstances where individuals must speak or act on behalf of the University in the political arena, they must do so in accordance with the provisions of this Guide Memo.
+In the limited circumstances where individuals must speak or act on behalf of the University regarding political issues, they must do so in accordance with the provisions of this Guide Memo.

 This policy applies to all members of the University community (including current faculty, students and staff).

 a.
 Campaign Activities

 Contributions of money, goods, or services to candidates for political office, political parties or political action committees, and in support of or opposition to ballot measure campaigns are subject to a wide variety of political laws.
 Depending on the jurisdiction and the campaign, political contributions may be prohibited or limited and, in nearly all cases, are subject to a complicated series of disclosure rules.
 Because of the University's tax-exempt status, the University is legally prohibited from endorsing or opposing candidates for political office or making any contribution of money, goods, or services to candidates, political parties or political action committees.
-It is important, therefore, that no person inadvertently cause the University to make such a contribution.
+It is important, therefore, that no person cause the University to make such a contribution.

 Lobbying can generally be described as any attempt to influence the action of any legislative body (e.g., Congress, state legislatures, county boards, city councils and their staffs) or any federal, state, or local government agency.
 Laws regulating lobbying exist at the federal, state, and local levels and can differ widely in scope, depending on the jurisdiction.
 Some laws, for example, only regulate lobbying of the legislative branch.
 Others, however, also cover lobbying of administrative agencies and officers in the executive branch (e.g., lobbying for federally-funded grants).
 To one degree or another, however, most lobbying laws require registration and reporting by individuals engaged in attempts to influence governmental action.